J. Saxton Lloyd: Business career

 Saxton Lloyd became the owner of the Buick-Cadillac agency and President of Daytona Motor Company.
 After World War II, Lloyd reorganized the Florida Automobile Dealers Association.
 He also became the first chairman of the Florida Advertising Commission.
 Lloyd was the president of the National Automobile Dealers Association from 1952-1953, a high honor.
 He was responsible for getting route U.S. 1 fourlaning financed through four counties in Florida, a feat of which he was extremely proud.
 In 1990 Lloyd's Buick-Cadillac-BMW office celebrated its 60th anniversary.

 Family and legacy

 Lloyd Lake, on the Daytona International Speedway, is named for Saxton Lloyd.
-The founder of NASCAR, Bill France Sr., named the lake (originally a retention pond) for his friend Lloyd when it was constructed in the late 1950s.
+The founder of NASCAR, Bill France Sr., named the lake (originally a retention pond) for his friend when it was constructed in the late 1950s.
 Lloyd had given France his first job as a mechanic.
-Lloyd also gifted Sugar Mill Gardens, a 13-acre property of sugar mill ruins and indigo vats, to Volusia County.
+Lloyd also gifted Sugar Mill Gardens, a 13 acre property of sugar mill ruins and indigo vats, to Volusia County.
 Saxton married Adelaide Crane in 1934.

-His twin sons Bob and Bill have been lifelong residents of Volusia County and both attended the University of Notre Dame.
-The twins have had active roles in the car dealership, both being former owners of the company.
-In 2015 they turned 80 years old.